 The list of California landlord responsibilities is as follows:

-• Provide the tenant with a property to rent that abides by the minimum state’s safety and health codes.
+• Provide the tenant with a space to rent that abides by the minimum state’s safety and health codes.

 • Provide tenants with all amenities promised in the rental or lease agreement.